andrewphillipdoss/alloy-tam-assignment/README.md

 ## Example Run - Web Interface

 You will see the below when you run the above script.
-Once the development server is running, Visit http://127.0.0.1:5000 in your web browser to use the web app.
+Once the development server is running, visit http://127.0.0.1:5000 in your web browser to use the web app.

 ```
  * Serving Flask app 'app'